Doug Fister: Detroit Tigers

 On July 30, 2011, Fister was traded to the Detroit Tigers along with relief pitcher David Pauley in exchange for Casper Wells, Charlie Furbush, Francisco Martinez, and a player to be named later.
-On August 17, the Tigers sent former first round pick Chance Ruffin to the Mariners to complete the trade.
+On August 17, the Tigers sent Chance Ruffin to the Mariners to complete the trade.
 Before being dealt to the Detroit Tigers, Fister had a 3–12 record with a 3.33 ERA in 21 starts.

 After his trade to the Tigers, Fister went 8–1 with a 1.79 ERA in 10 starts.
-He finished the 2011 regular season 11–13, with an ERA of 2.83 that placed him fourth among American League pitchers.
+He finished the season 11–13, with an ERA of 2.83 that placed him fourth among American League (AL) pitchers.

-Fister was named the American League Pitcher of the Month for September after going 5–0 with a 0.53 ERA in five starts.
+Fister was named the AL Pitcher of the Month for September after going 5–0 with a 0.53 ERA in five starts.

-Facing the New York Yankees in the American League Divisional Series, Fister bounced back from a rough game 1 outing to earn the win in the decisive game 5.
-Fister limited the Yankees to one run on five hits and two walks over five innings in the Tigers 3–2 victory, which sent them to the American League Championship Series.
+Facing the New York Yankees in the AL Divisional Series (ALDS), Fister bounced back from a rough Game 1 outing to earn the win in the decisive Game 5.
+Fister limited the Yankees to one run on five hits and two walks over five innings in the Tigers 3–2 victory, which sent them to the AL Championship Series (ALCS).

-In Game 3 of the American League Championship Series, he held the Texas Rangers' offense to two runs in 71/3 innings to get the win in a 5–2 Tigers victory.
+In Game 3 of the ALCS, he held the Texas Rangers' offense to two runs in 71/3 innings to get the win in a 5–2 Tigers victory.

 2012 season

 On April 7 while pitching against the Red Sox, Fister left the game due to an injury.
 The next day, Fister was placed on the 15-day disabled list with a strain of the costochondral muscle in his left side, an injury to the ribcage.
 Brayan Villarreal was recalled from Triple-A Toledo to take his place on the roster.
 On September 22, Fister threw his first career shutout, blanking the Minnesota Twins 8–0 on seven hits.
-In his next start on September 27, Doug set an American League record by striking out nine batters in a row against the Kansas City Royals.
+In his next start on September 27, he set an American League record by striking out nine batters in a row against the Kansas City Royals.
 This was just one short of the major league record (10) set by Tom Seaver in 1970.
 He finished the 2012 regular season with a 10–10 record and a 3.45 ERA in 26 starts.

 Fister pitched in the second game of the ALDS against the Oakland A's, picking up a no decision in a 5–4 victory while giving up two runs in seven innings.
-He also got a no-decision in Game 1 of the 2012 ALCS against the New York Yankees, despite surrendering no runs in 6 1/3 innings of work.
-Fister was struck in the head by a line drive off the bat of Giants outfielder Gregor Blanco during the second inning of Game 2 of the 2012 World Series.
+He also got a no-decision in Game 1 of the ALCS against the Yankees, despite surrendering no runs in 6 1/3 innings of work.
+Fister was struck in the head by a line drive off the bat of San Francisco Giants outfielder Gregor Blanco during the second inning of Game 2 of the World Series.
 Fister continued to pitch the game, holding the Giants to one run over six innings before turning it over to the bullpen.